Bhargavi84/The-Cook-Book/README.md

         * As a registered user to the cook book website, I want to have my profile, that I can easily find all the recipes I have added.
             * Once user creates login user is navigated to uers's profile page which is easily acessible on nav bar.
         * As a registered user to the cook book website, I want to have a home page where I can view the snapshot of other users' recipes that looks good.
-            * Once the user log into the webpage user can easily access the Home page.
+            * Once the user log into the webpage user can easily access the Home page, which has all recipes displayed.
         * As a registered user to the cook book website, I want to have a "show more" button on all the recipe snapshots, that shows the complete details of the recipe I am interested in.
             * Once the user log in to the webpage user can see recipe cards in which each card will have "show more" button which is easily accessible.
         * As a registered user to the cook book website, I want to use the search panel to find recipes by category name, recipe name and ingredient.